 The Archive contains so much material that it can be difficult to know where to start.
 Here are my suggestions:

-If you would like to browse and listen to stories, visit the all stories page.
+To browse and listen to stories, visit the all stories page.

-If you are interested in the conceptual framework underlying these teachings, look at the numerical tags page or the tag hierarchy page.
+For the conceptual framework underlying these teachings, look at the numerical tags page or the tag hierarchy page.

 One can incorporate this archive into a contemplative practice by selecting a theme such as [Happiness], [Equanimity], or [Renunciation] and listening to a few excerpts each day.